©

 If you are travelling in the first half of August you can get to experience Norway’s most spectacular outdoor play: Henrik Ibsen’s masterpiece drama «Peer Gynt» is performed by Lake Gålå and has been celebrated since 1989 in one of Norway’s largest cultural festivals.
 This is a true insight into the Norwegian spirit; through nature, culture and traditions.

-Let us arrange a day of leisure based on your preferences.
-We recommend a visit the giant potholes of Helvete (‘Hell’), to see up close how the forces of nature during the last ice age shaped Northern-Europe’s largest potholes.If you are after a more active experience, cycle on the road named after the legend of Peer Gynt.
+If you are after a more active experience, cycle on the road named after the legend of Peer Gynt.
 Experience the essence of the Gudbrandsdalen valley landscape which some have coined ‘the most Norwegian experience of all things norwegian’.
-There are several great lakes for canoeing in the area, as well as the Sjoa river; one of our best locations for river rafting.
+There are several great lakes for fishing or canoeing in the area, as well as the Sjoa river; one of our best locations for river rafting.

 Before crossing the mountains, stop to visit a biodynamic farm dating back to the Viking age that bears the same name as another Norwegian folk hero; Aukrust Farm at the foot of the Lomseggen mountain.
 Located in Northern Europe's driest climate the farmers here used to say: “If Our Lord wants to give us sun, we will provide water ourselves' '.
 The winter darkness even inspired several philosophical and creative poets and painters.
 Despite the hardness of the past, the farm is currently in full bloom with a romantic herb garden, a cherry tree and a shop offering the country's largest selection of tea and coffee.

 Now you are ready to zoom over one of the highest mountain passes in Northern Europe on Scenic Route Sognefjellet.
-This road is closed during winter time but becomes accessible again every year around the 1st of May.
+This road is closed during winter time, but becomes accessible again every year around the 1st of May.

-When it opens every year around the 1st of May, it's almost worth the trip alone, as you drive between piled-up banks of snow that sometimes rise more than 10 metres (32 feet) above ground level.
+When it opens every spring, it's almost worth the trip alone, as you drive between piled-up banks of snow that sometimes rise more than 10 metres (32 feet) above ground level.
+Look for the iconic stone sculpture by artist Knut Wold at Mefjellet and stop to take some dazzling pictures.

-Hop on hop off – Bike edition
+Hop on Hop off – Bike Edition

 Wake up and smell the coffee (and the exquisite homemade breakfast)!